fakegit/BAF/README.md

 why BAF ?
 * because blind attacking makes every vulnerable & exposed  host to the internet a targeted one , hence increases the awareness of potential threats
-* because <a href="https://www.linkedin.com/pulse/kill-bees-close-honey-jars-ahmed-maher">"noisy bees are always better than silent scorpions"</a>
 * because the best way to prevent knowlege abuse under the hood is sharing it with everyone
 * because it will always add new to the community and will never be a replica